1965Eric/HarvardX-PH125.4x-Data-Science-Inference-and-Modeling/README.md

 ```

 #### Question 4: Confidence intervals for polls in June
 Create the data frame june_polls containing only Brexit polls ending in June 2016 (enddate of "2016-06-01" and later).
-We will calculate confidence intervals for all polls and determine how many cover the true value of $d$.
+We will calculate confidence intervals for all polls and determine how many cover the true value of d.

-First, use mutate to calculate a plug-in estimate se_x_hat for the standard error of the estimate $\hat{SE}[X]$ for each poll given its sample size and value of $\hat{X}$ (x_hat).
+First, use mutate to calculate a plug-in estimate se_x_hat for the standard error of the estimate SE^[X] for each poll given its sample size and value of 𝑋̂ (x_hat).
 Second, use mutate to calculate an estimate for the standard error of the spread for each poll given the value of se_x_hat.
 Then, use mutate to calculate upper and lower bounds for 95% confidence intervals of the spread.
-Last, add a column hit that indicates whether the confidence interval for each poll covers the correct spread $d=???0.038$.
+Last, add a column hit that indicates whether the confidence interval for each poll covers the correct spread d=-0.038.

 ```{r}
 d <- -0.038